-Our units, ordinary shares, warrants and rights have been approved for listing on Nasdaq under the symbols "GLACU," "GLAC," "GLACW" and "GLACR," respectively.
+We expect our units, ordinary shares , warrants and rights to be listed on Nasdaq under the symbols "GLACU," "GLAC," "GLACW" and "GLACR," respectively.
+We anticipate that our units will be listed on Nasdaq on or promptly after the effective date of the registration statement.
 Following the date our ordinary shares, warrants and rights are eligible to trade separately, we anticipate that the ordinary shares, warrants and rights will be listed separately and as a unit on Nasdaq.
-We cannot guarantee that our securities will continue to be listed on Nasdaq after this offering.
+We cannot guarantee that our securities will be approved for listing on Nasdaq or that they will continue to be listed on Nasdaq after this offering.